 Ford Site: A 21st Century Community

-As Ford's former Twin Cities Assembly Plant is redeveloped in the coming years, a 21st Century Community will emerge on the more than 125 acres of land situated along the Mississippi River.
-Saint Paul residents have spoken loud and clear: this site will be a livable, mixed use neighborhood that looks to the future with clean technologies and high quality design for energy, buildings and infrastructure.
-This site will support walking, biking and transit, and provide services, jobs and activities that every generation can enjoy.
+As Ford's former Twin Cities Assembly Plant is redeveloped in the coming years, a 21st Century Community will emerge on the 135 acres of land situated along the Mississippi River.
+The vision for the site is a connected, livable, mixed-use neighborhood that looks to the future with clean technologies and high quality design for energy, buildings and infrastructure.
+This site will be woven into the existing community, and support walking, biking and transit, and provide services, jobs and activities that every generation can enjoy.
 A 21st Century Community is about to unfold.